Praneeth3717/Hotel-Booking/README.md

 ## 📌 Overview

 The **Hotel Booking System** is a **full-stack web application** built using the **MERN Stack** (MongoDB, Express.js, React.js, Node.js).
 It allows users to search for hotels by locations, view details, and make reservations seamlessly.
-The system also includes an **admin dashboard** for managing hotels, rooms, and user bookings efficiently.
+The system also includes an **admin dashboard** (currently in development) for managing hotels, rooms, and user bookings efficiently.

 This project focuses on providing a smooth and intuitive **user experience**, with **secure authentication**, optimized database queries, and a **responsive UI**.